gcampobello/ICARUS-LEO/README.md

-This repository accompanies the paper *"Understanding In-Network Caching for LEO Satellite Networks: A Physical-Layer Perspective"* by G. Campobello and M. Amadeo (submitted to Computer Communications, 2026).
+This repository accompanies the paper *"Understanding In-Network Caching for LEO Satellite Networks: A Physical-Layer Perspective"* by G. Campobello and M. Amadeo (submitted to Computer Networks, 2026).
 The paper investigates in-network caching for LEO satellite networks from a physical-layer perspective and presents **ICARUS-LEO**, a simulator that extends the [Icarus](https://github.com/icarus-sim/icarus) in-network-caching framework (Saino, Psaras and Pavlou, SIMUTOOLS 2014) to content delivery over LEO satellite